EcoFireGit/hugo_att0/content/_index.md

 # Mission

-We exist to empower entrepreneurs to take charge of their business and their lives, by directing their most valuable resources: time & money, towards what matters most to them.
+We exist to empower founders to take charge of their business and their lives, by directing their most valuable resources: time & money, towards what matters most to them.